kookic/VAL-2000/README.md

 2. Connect a 12V 2A+ power cord (2.1mm x 5.5mm barrel connector)
 3. Open a browser and connect via WiFi

+To learn how to program the TMC2209. please visit the [Ultimate Guide](https://valarsystems.com/blogs/val-2000/ultimate-guide) to programming it.

 If you want to program it we've made it extremely simple to do so.
 Download the source code in the VAL-2000 folder and plug in a USB cord to quickly flash your new firmware.